 The science is inescapable and the urgent need for action is undeniable.
 To avert reaching further looming ecological tipping points, governments must heed the calls of their citizens and act now.

-In Hot Water: The Climate Crisis and the Urgent Need for Ocean Protection
+Download the full report: In Hot Water: The Climate Crisis and the Urgent Need for Ocean Protection